Killing of Nahida and Samar Anton: October–November

+November–December

 IDF bombings had leveled most of the buildings in the vicinity of the church.
-On 12 November, against the advice of her fellow Christians, one elderly (84-85) Baptist woman who had taken refuge in the church grounds, Elham Farah – a church organist, musical teacher, and reportedly, a relative of the Palestinian poet Hanna Abu-Hanna (Note: Sources state that she was Abu-Hanna's daughter.
-La Repubblica's account identifies her as the daughter of a noted Palestinian poetess.) – ventured out of the grounds of the compound, either to see if her home was still standing or to retrieve some personal belongings.
+On 12 November, against the advice of her fellow Christians, one elderly (84–85) Baptist woman who had taken refuge in the church grounds, Elham Farah—a church organist, musical teacher, and reportedly, a relative of the Palestinian poet Hanna Abu-Hanna (Note: Sources state that she was Abu-Hanna's daughter.
+La Repubblica's account identifies her as the daughter of a noted Palestinian poetess.)—ventured out of the grounds of the compound, either to see if her home was still standing or to retrieve some personal belongings.
 A driver accompanied her but stopped short of her home, since it was too dangerous to proceed.
 She left the car and proceeded on foot, and then was shot in the leg by an Israeli sniper, and fell not far from al-Shifa Hospital, which was under siege at that time.

 She lay wounded all night, calling out for help.
-No one in the locality, not even the ambulances, could come to her aid because of the risk of snipers.
+No one in the locality—not even the ambulances—could come to her aid because of the risk of snipers.
 Her niece, alerted by local people, posted a call for an ambulance with her aunt's telephone number.
 According to eyewitnesses, her body was run over by an Israeli tank the following morning.

-On 15 November the Liberal Democrat Member of parliament Layla Moran stated in the House of Commons that members of her Palestinian family, including a grandmother, a cousin, his wife and their 11-year-old twins, were sheltered in the Church: according to their accounts, the compound was being hit by gunfire and white phosphorus, (Note: Layla Moran stated to The Independent: "I have been told white phosphorus was thrown into the compound, that the bin collector was shot dead as he tried to come into the compound, and that a janitor trying to fix a carpet was also shot."
+On 15 November, the British Liberal Democrat Member of Parliament Layla Moran stated in the House of Commons that members of her Palestinian family, including a grandmother, a cousin, his wife, and their 11-year-old twins, were sheltered in the church; according to their accounts, the compound was being hit by gunfire and white phosphorus, (Note: Layla Moran stated to The Independent: "I have been told white phosphorus was thrown into the compound, that the bin collector was shot dead as he tried to come into the compound, and that a janitor trying to fix a carpet was also shot."
 Bel Trew adds that "White phosphorus is an incendiary, used to create light and smokescreens during combat.
 Using it isn't illegal but deploying it deliberately against civilians or in a civilian setting violates the rules of war.
 Israel says it complies with international law over its use."
 (Trew 2023)) one family member had died, a bin collector and janitor had been killed outside, and could not be buried.
-The church's generators had been destroyed due to the bombs, along with their solar panels, water tanks and fuel resources.
+The church's generators had been destroyed due to the bombs, along with their solar panels, water tanks, and fuel resources.

 Israeli tanks were stationed nearby, while IDF snipers had taken up positions in the apartment blocks that overlooked the compound, making movement between buildings in the limestone complex very dangerous.
 Moran later added that anyone approaching the church was shot on sight.
-By mid December, an estimated 19,453 Gazans had been killed by Israeli fire.